 The difference between the two curves is an indication of the effect of stop-and-go traffic on fuel economy.
 The only time I come close to the "constant speed" value of fuel economy is on the interstate where stops are few and far between.
 If the curve fits were perfect, the two curves would become tangent at about 70 MPH which would correspond to non-stop interstate travel.
 This would yield about 34 MPG.

-Also shown on the plot are the US Environmental Protection Agency (EPA) estimates of the city and highway fuel economy for my car.
+Also shown on the plot are the US Environmental Protection Agency (EPA) estimates of the city and highway fuel economy for the car.
 The city numbers are based on tests using their Urban Dynamometer Driving Schedule (UDDS).
 This test essentially includes stop-and-go traffic.
 The average speed is about 21.2 MPH.
 The highway numbers are based on their higway driving cycle (HFET).
-This test has an average speed of about 48.2 MPH and again includes some stops etc. The economy numbers I've obtained for my car imply my city mileage is about 4% lower than the EPA estimate while my highway mileage is about 3% higher.
-Apparently when I average speeds close to their average test speeds my driving "schedule" is fairly close to theirs.
+This test has an average speed of about 48.2 MPH and again includes some stops etc. The economy numbers I obtained for my car imply my city mileage was about 5% lower than the EPA estimate while my highway mileage was only about 1% lower.
+Of course this was over the full 19.5 year lifetime of the car and the mileage may have dropped off some in the later years.
+Apparently when I averaged speeds close to their average test speeds my driving "schedule" was fairly close to theirs.